karimshaban01/adventurepts/README.md

 To enhance customer communication through integrated real-time notifications via email or SMS, and a user-friendly parcel tracking interface.

 To ensure data consistency and reliability by using centralized cloud-based databases with built-in validation, backup, and recovery mechanisms.

+To enable real-time monitoring of delivery staff by integrating staff activity logging and delivery status updates within the system.